-- 21. With respect to Financial Liquidity, the establishment of a 'capital reserve' was suggested by CSP3 as one of the options to be considered by the Management Committee in terms feasibility and parameters.
+- 20. With respect to Financial Liquidity, the establishment of a 'capital reserve' was suggested by CSP3 as one of the options to be considered by the Management Committee in terms feasibility and parameters.
 For reasons of technical accuracy, the term 'reserve fund' is considered to be most appropriate.
-In the context of this paper, a reserve fund refers to a fund established to ensure that the ATT has adequate funding (cash) to at least partially cover its operating expenses whilst awaiting payment of financial contributions from states.
-A reserve fund could also act as a buffer during adverse economic times or financial hardship. - 22.
+In the context of this paper, a reserve fund refers to a fund established to ensure that the ATT has adequate funding (cash) to, at least, partially cover its operating expenses whilst awaiting payment of financial contributions from states. - 21.
 An ATT reserve fund could be established with cash from the following sources: - a.
 Uncommitted funds (assessed contributions) from the previous financial periods, which are not rolled-over to the next financial period to reduce states' contributions. - b.
 A percentage (e.g. 2 5%) could be added to all annual contributions and money received could be deposited in the reserve fund. - c.
-A penalty fee (as a lump sum or as a percentage of the contribution owed) or interest could be charged to states that do not pay on time (and that have not provided an explanation for the late payment and an undertaking to pay the contribution by a specified date).
-This may need to be coupled with an extension of the period to pay (currently 90 days), with consideration given to a possible adjustment of the ATT Financial Rules. - d.
-Voluntary contributions.

-23. The size of a reserve that an organization can maintain depends on a number of factors including its business nature, size and monthly expenses.
-The general practice is to keep a reserve that can cover organizations' monthly expenses for a period of 3 - 6 months.
+Voluntary contributions. - 22.
+The size of a reserve that an organization can maintain depends on a number of factors including its business nature, size and monthly expenses.
+The general practice is to keep a reserve that can cover organizations' monthly expenses for a period of 3 6 months.